fabri1983/sgdk-video-player/README.md

 15: frame rate
 n: color reduction (optional parameter).
 Max value 256 (for PNGs).

-4) Use nodejs custom app `tiledpalettequant` (this isn't public yet) to generate all RGB images with palettes data.
+4) Use nodejs custom app `tiledpalettequant` (not public yet) to generate all RGB images with palettes data.
 Once rgb images with palettes were generated and before saving them ensure the next config:
 - in _SGDK settings_ section:
 	- check _Switch 2 Palettes positions_